oVirt/ovirt-site/source/feature/read-only-disk.html.md

 #### Backend

 AddDiskCommand, AttachDiskToVmCommand - Add the RO property and propagate until VMDevice creation.
 All relating Parameters classes should now contain this info.
-Therefore, VmDiskOperatinParameterBase will be added a new readOnly data member.
+Therefore, VmDiskOperationParameterBase will be added a new readOnly data member.
 ImagesHandler.addDiskToVm() - will get the RO data and propagate it.

 No changes need in:
 HotPlugDiskToVmCommand